 On March 10, 2021, staff issued an RFP to four public outreach consulting firms: 1) Fiona Hutton & Associates, 2) Gigasavvy, 3) Idea Hall, and 4) Sukle Advertising and Design, offering them the opportunity to work with staff to develop and implement a 2021-2022 Water Use Efficiency Outreach Campaign for IRWD.
 Fiona Hutton & Associates declined to participate.
 Gigasavvy, Idea Hall and Sukle submitted proposals.
 Staff thoroughly evaluated the proposals and interviewed all three firms.
-The Consultant Selection Matrix is provided as Exhibit "A".
+Provided as Exhibit "A" is the Consultant Selection Matrix prepared by staff.